-Tucson Waldorf School provides age-appropriate content that nourishes the healthy growth of the child.
+Tucson Waldorf School provides developmentally-attuned content that nourishes the healthy growth of the child.
 Mathematics, languages, literature & history, science & geography, music, handwork, gardening, and woodwork are subjects students learn about through an experiential approach.
 Through each experience in the Waldorf classroom, students cultivate and expand their intellectual, emotional, physical and spiritual capacities.
-These capacities lead them to becoming individuals who are rooted in their strengths while remaining open and curious to the infinite possibilities of this life.
+These capacities lead them to become individuals who are rooted in their strengths while remaining open and curious to the infinite possibilities of this life.

 In Waldorf education, the teacher progresses with a given group of students from first to eighth grade.
 Every morning teachers greet students with a handshake and make eye contact before the students enter the classroom in order to establish a connection each new day.
-By carrying a class through the grades, class teachers look back on all his or her students’ previous learning experiences and build step by step on this foundation to endow his or her teaching with real unity.
+By carrying a class through the grades, class teachers look back on all of his or her students’ previous learning experiences and build step by step on this foundation to endow his or her teaching with real unity.
 Primary school age children, who are very sensitive to readjustments and changes, are given the security of knowing one personality and method intimately and thoroughly.